 - Disability Support Pension

 If you meet these conditions, you may be able to use your property as security for a PLS loan.
-Each fortnight you may be paid a fixed amount or a percentage of your maximum pension rate.
+If your application is approved, then each fortnight you may be paid a fixed amount or a percentage of your maximum pension rate.
 This may continue for as long or as short a period as you like.
+Under the new rules, you will also be allowed to receive up to two lump sum payments per year, totalling up to 50% of the highest annual Age Pension rate.
 The exact amount you can receive will depend on your age and the equity you own in your property.
-You can submit an application for the Scheme on the Department of Human Services website.
+You can read more about the PLS and submit an application for the Scheme on the Services Australia website.

 Potential risks to consider

-- The value of the home used as security for the loan may be reduced, because any amount owing on the loan may be deducted from the sale price.
+- The value of the home you use as security for the loan may be reduced, because any amount owing on the loan may be deducted from the sale price.

-- An outstanding loan when you die may reduce any inheritance you had intended to pass onto your children.
+- An outstanding loan when you die may reduce any inheritance you had intended to pass onto your children or other loved ones.

 - Compounding interest adds up.
-For instance, the government’s website shows a fortnightly loan amount of just $50 ($1,300 per year) would compound to $7,439.41 over 5 years and $17,109.40 over 10 years including principal and interest amounts (assuming the fortnightly loan amount, former interest rate of 5.25% and property values remained the same).
+For instance, the Services Australia website shows a fortnightly loan amount of just $50 ($1,300 per year) would compound to $7,294.89 over five years and $16,428.67 over 10 years, including principal and interest amounts (assuming the fortnightly loan amount, interest rate of 4.5% and property values remained the same).